 Clinical Training Students admitted into the CMHC program, upon completing their first year of coursework, are required to perform practicum hours in a clinical setting across three semesters for a total of at least 450 hours (280 hours must be face-to-face counseling).
-In addition, as part of the CMHC clinical training experience and in keeping with the program's social justice and advocacy focus, all students are encouraged to participate at the student-run Health Clinic approximately 10 to 12 hours per month.
+In addition, as part of the CMHC clinical training experience and in keeping with the program's social justice and advocacy focus, all students are required to participate at the student-run Health Clinic approximately 10 to 12 hours per month.
 Practicum hours must be completed concurrently with the sequence of academic practicum courses.
 Students who are unable, for any reason, to complete the required practicum hours during the CMHC 699A, CMHC 699B, CMHC 699C courses will need to enroll in additional practicum courses until their required hours are complete.
 Students are required to pass the Counselor Preparation Comprehensive Examination (CPCE).

-- -- EDUC 601 The Counseling Process (3) - -- CMHC 610 Sociocultural Counseling and Intervention (3) - -- CMHC 613 Counseling Law and Ethics (3) - -- EDUC 680 Human Development Across the Lifespan (3)

-- -- EDUC 653 Theories of Counseling and Psychotherapy (3) - -- EDUC 655 Counseling Systems (3) - -- CMHC 692 Crisis Intervention Counseling (3) - -- CMHC 695 Introduction to Substance Abuse Counseling (3)
+- -- EDUC 601 The Counseling Process (3) - -- CMHC 610 Sociocultural Counseling and Intervention (3) - -- CMHC 613 Counseling Law and Ethics (3) - -- EDUC 680 Human Development Across the Lifespan (3) - -- EDUC 653 Theories of Counseling and Psychotherapy (3) - -- EDUC 655 Counseling Systems (3) - -- CMHC 692 Crisis Intervention Counseling (3)

-- -- CMHC 693 Advanced Counseling: Psychopathology and Diagnostic Procedures (3) - -- CMHC 615 Group Psychotherapy and Counseling (3) - -- CMHC 620 Counseling and Educational Assessment (3)

-- -- CMHC 616 Introduction to Social Justice and Advocacy (3) - -- CMHC 640 Research and Evaluation (3) - -- CMHC 699A Practicum I: Clinical Mental Health Counseling (2)

-- -- EDUC 654 Counseling for Career Choice and Development (3) - -- CMHC 699B Practicum II: Clinical Mental Health Counseling (2) - -- CMHC 621 Counseling in a Global Context (3)

-- -- CMHC 699C Practicum III: Clinical Mental Health Counseling (2) - -- CMHC 694 Psychopharmacology (3)
+- -- CMHC 695 Introduction to Substance Abuse Counseling (3) - -- CMHC 693 Advanced Counseling: Psychopathology and Diagnostic Procedures (3) - -- CMHC 615 Group Psychotherapy and Counseling (3) - -- CMHC 620 Counseling and Educational Assessment (3) - -- CMHC 616 Introduction to Social Justice and Advocacy (3) - -- CMHC 694 Psychopharmacology (3) - -- CMHC 699A Practicum I: Clinical Mental Health Counseling (2) - -- EDUC 654 Counseling for Career Choice and Development (3) - -- CMHC 699B Practicum II: Clinical Mental Health Counseling (2) - -- CMHC 640 Research and Evaluation (3) - -- CMHC 621 Counseling in a Global Context (3) - -- CMHC 699C Practicum III: Clinical Mental Health Counseling (2)